 As per recently updated RBI rules, banks are required to use the MCLR (Marginal cost of lending rate) method to determine the interest rate on home loans.
 In case of a floating rate home loan, the banks are now required to change the interest rate either yearly or every six months.
-In case you have a fixed rate home loan, you can get in touch with your bank to get information regarding conversion of your fixed rate home loan to the new MCLR-based floating interest rate.
-At present, introduction of the new MCLR regime has led to a reduction in applicable home loan interest rates.
+In case you have a fixed rate home loan, you can get in touch with your bank to get information regarding the conversion of your fixed rate home loan to the new MCLR-based floating interest rate.
+At present, the introduction of the new MCLR regime has led to a reduction in applicable home loan interest rates.

 Q12.
 Can I switch from a floating rate home loan to a fixed rate?